krabbypattified/asteroids/Module.md

 ## Module

 _Every functionality in asteroids is separated into a module.
-This is what a module looks like._
+This is how a module is defined._

 ```js
 import core from 'asteroids/core'